5 min read · June 5, 2026

 • Pricing: Custom; free demo.

-• Best for: Mid-to-enterprise teams with high applicant volume.
-Skip if: you want self-serve pricing.
+• Skip if: you want self-serve pricing.

 Metaview takes structured, rubric-aligned interview notes and scorecards automatically, so evaluations stay consistent and recruiters save hours a week.
 It also builds a sourcing pipeline from a single intake call, and its Hiring Studio is free.
+If you want that beyond hiring, see our best AI note takers guide.

 • Job: Interview notes and scorecards.